chesterwizzle/Haikuverse/README.md

     * `generateHaikuAudio` (in `_MyAppState`).
     * `generateStarNames`, `generateConstellationFable`, `getTravelAdvice` (in GeminiService).
 * **Asset Verification:** Ensure all prompt templates (`.txt` files in `assets/`) and the `assets/default_profile.png` are correctly declared in `pubspec.yaml`.
-* **Google Sign-In Configuration:** For Google Sign-In to function correctly on Android, the Web Client ID (obtained from the Google provider settings in the Firebase Authentication console) must be provided as the `serverClientId`.
-In this project, this is handled in the `initState` method of `AuthScreen` where `GoogleSignIn.instance.initialize()` is called.
+* **Google Sign-In Configuration:** The application uses a hybrid approach.
+For mobile (Android), it uses the standard `google_sign_in` plugin, which is initialized in `main.dart` with the `serverClientId`.
+For the web, it uses a direct implementation of the Google Identity Services (GSI) library, which is initialized within the web-specific helper files and does not require client-side initialization in `main.dart`.

 **d.
 Firestore Security Rules & Indexes:**